Working with Bluetooth Low Energy (BLE) on KaiOS

 Credits

-Thank you to Jan Frydendal of MochaSoft who provided insights from his own testing of Bluetooth Low Energy compatability and support on KaiOS.
+Thank you to Jan Frydendal of MochaSoft who provided insights from his own testing of Bluetooth Low Energy compatibility and support on KaiOS.

 Contact Author